bfirner/essays/presentations/2025-03-regularizers/regularizers.md

 ###(DNNs)

-* Modern groups *do not* try to use smaller models
+* Practitioners *do not* try to use smaller models
-  * Instead, we attempt to use the largest model possible
+  * Instead, we (generally) use the largest model feasible
 * Why?
   * Unexpectedly, larger models generalize better than smaller models
-* This does not mean that DNNs are *immune* to issues
+* This does not mean that DNNs are *immune* to over fitting issues
 \
 \
 \